alejandrogr/dbato/README.md

 To post in Dbato you need to be logged in with a Google account.
 However you can post as a hidden user to protect your email.

+## To Launch the app

+    cd dbato
+    mvn clean install
+    mvn gae:run

 ## CURRENT FEATURES
 * Create discussions
+* Tags in discussions
+* Search discussion by title, text or tag
 * Reply to discussions
 * List discussions
 * Vote replies